 Engagement photos and proposal pictures can sometimes run a similar course, so why not combine the two?
 If you know you’re getting your future Mr. or Mrs. all dolled up for the occasion, take the time to hire a photographer for the big moment.
 These are photos you’ll cherish for years to come, and they will be professional enough to put right next to your wedding photos once the Big Day arrives.

-Recently, we chatted with local photographer Mike Lirette about engagement photos.
+In the “Let Them Eat Cake” archives, we have an interview with local photographer Mike Lirette about engagement photos.
 Though he was talking specifically about an engagement session, the same ideas can be applied to your proposal shoot.

 LTEC: What advice would you give to a couple who thinks they take horrible photos or get awkward in front of a camera?